 But is all the marketing hype true?

-But it’s not necessarily that easy, it can be tough on the quest to find the perfect thermometer/humidity monitor.
+But it’s not necessarily that easy.
+The quest to find the perfect thermometer/humidity monitor can be tough.

 Chart – optimal temperature for growing cannabis plants